zaa-ai/MasterThesis_ZubairAhmed/Bamboo/README.md

 # Bamboo Automated Integration
-Integrate an AI-enabled EDA tool Synopsys Verdi RDA into your Atlassian Bamboo regression pipeline.
+Integrates an AI-enabled EDA tool 'Synopsys Verdi RDA' into the Atlassian -- Bamboo regression pipeline.
 This setup automates:
 1. **Regression simulation** with VCS/UVM
-2. **AI-driven RDA “binning”** of fail logs
+2. **AI-driven RDA “binning”** of fail logs with Verdi RDA Binning tool
-3. **HTML summary** of binning results
+3. **HTML summary** of binning results  from .``json`` file

+**Note:** The following setup has been fully integrated into Elmos’s regression system (Bamboo).
+Consequently, executing the visualization or simulation independently of the setup will not yield the intended outcomes.
+Nevertheless, the provided scripts can still be examined to gain a clear understanding of the underlying processes and system behavior.
 ## Table of Contents

 - [Prerequisites](#prerequisites)